n0-computer/iroh.computer/content/docs/concepts.md

 QmbWqxBEKC3P8tqsKc98xmWNzrzDtRLMiMPL8wBuTGsMnR
 ```

 These are older "v0" hashes.
 Iroh can read them, but does not produce them.
-IPFS evolved past this form because they don't work un URLs.
+IPFS evolved past this form because they don't work in case-insensitive DNS parts of URLs and some file systems.

 A great tool for learning about CIDs is the [CID inspector](https://cid.ipfs.tech)